 You can pre-set the auto-stop positioning of your shade, which allows your shade to retract to a cushioned stop, at the positioning of your choice.

-For further operating information and care instructions, see the manufacturer's operating instructions included in your InfoCase.
+For further operating information and care instructions, see the manufacturer's user guide provided in your InfoCase.

 WOOD FURNITURE AND CABINETRY